cryingincradles/Multitale/README.md

 ## Requirements

-It is required to have .NET 6.0 SDK installed in order to compile and run the program.
-You can download it here https://dotnet.microsoft.com/en-us/download/dotnet/6.0
+It is required to have .NET 7.0 Runtime installed in order to compile and run the program.
+You can download it here https://dotnet.microsoft.com/en-us/download/dotnet/7.0

-* Tested OS: Windows 10 (PC and Server), Windows 11.
-Errors may occur on previous systems
+* Tested OS: Windows 7 (SP1) and newer, Linux
-* Tested .NET: SDK 6.0.310.
-Errors may occur on newer versions
+* Tested .NET: SDK/Runtime 7.0.5.
+Errors may occur on older versions

 ## How does it works